sardana-org/sardana/doc/source/devel/howto_macros/scan_framework.rst

   recording the step.
 - 'post-step-hooks' : for steps: after finishing recording the step.
 - 'post-scan-hooks' : after finishing the scan.

-The standard scan macros, see module :mod:`~sardana.macroserver.macros.scan`, support the above hints name suppressing the end **_hooks**, ex. 'pre-scan', 'pre-move', ...

-See the code of the ``hooked_scan`` macro in :ref:`sardana-devel-macro-hooks-examples` that demonstrates the use of the hook points of a scan.
-Other examples of the same chapter can be illustrative.

-Also, note that the Taurus MacroExecutor widget allows the user to dynamically add hooks to existing macros before execution.

 More examples